Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 I think this is coming from an increased amount of data sent to the master as we add nodes.
-Recall that when using reconstruction filtering nodes write to pixels in blocks assigned to other nodes so they'll send overlapping data.
+Recall that when using reconstruction filtering nodes write to pixels in blocks assigned to other nodes so neighbors will send some overlapping data.
 The amount of overlapping data grows as we add more nodes since more nodes will overlap each other's regions.
-A possible solution here is to find the fewest number of bounding boxes that contain the pixels the node has written to that will minimize the amount of pixels and block headers we need to send.
+A possible solution is to find the fewest number of bounding rectangles that contain the pixels the node has written to that will minimize the amount of pixels and block headers we need to send.

 This is mostly a strong hunch at the moment but will be cleared up by doing some scaling tests